flexcompute/tidy3d/tidy3d/plugins/invdes/README.md

 params0 = 0.5 * np.ones_like(params0)
 ```
 It can be useful to run the initial problem to ensure it looks correct before optimizing.
-For conveniencen, the `to_simulation_data()` method generates the simulation and runs it through `web.run()` to return the `SimulationData`, which can be visualized.```
+For convenience, the `to_simulation_data()` method generates the simulation and runs it through `web.run()` to return the `SimulationData`, which can be visualized.```

 ```py
 sim_data = design.to_simulation_data(params=params0, task_name="inspect")